toddrudberg/dropServer/README.md

 # to deploy and run on the droplet:
 docker pull turkeypoint/dropserver:latest
 docker run -d -p 3000:3000 --name remote_dropserver turkeypoint/dropserver:latest

+# steps to follow to change the remote dropserver:
+I think you have to stop the container, remove the container, then build the container, then deploy and run.

+I literally have no idea how this PC connects to the remote dropserver, but if you log into digital ocean you can access a terminal and it seems to magically work.

 # to execute docker commands on the remote server
 docker exec -it remote_dropserver ls -l